-Other reasons for washing are safety-related; being able to see through windows clearly, not slipping when boarding or disembarking on oil and exhaust fouling etc. Surprisingly to most people, aerodynamics and fuel burn are on the bottom of the list of reasons for washing.
+Other reasons for washing are safety-related: being able to see through windows clearly, not slipping on oil and exhaust fouling etc. when boarding or disembarking.
+Surprisingly to most people, aerodynamics and fuel burn are on the bottom of the list of reasons for washing.

 Now that we have ascertained why we are going to wash the aircraft, let’s get ready to do it.

-- cleaning fluid
+- Cleaning fluid

 - A hose with fine spray nozzle

-- other items of personal preference.
+- Other items of personal preference.

 High pressure water will drive dirt and contaminants deep into lap joints and cavities, causing long-term degradation and damage to the airframe, along with the sand-blasting effect that is created with the particles of grime.